re-rxjs/react-rxjs.org/docs/introduction/core-concepts.md

 Well, React added a feature called Suspense.
 With Suspense, we can represent values that are not yet ready, and we can notify React when those values have been loaded.

-`react-rxjs` comes with full support with Suspense, and it treats it as a first-class citizen.
-This means that by default, using a hook from a stream that hasn't emitted any value will result in that hook suspending the Component.
+`react-rxjs` comes with full support for Suspense, and it treats it as a first-class citizen.
+This means that by default, using a hook from a stream that hasn't emitted any value will result in that hook suspending the component.

 Note that for this to work properly, you need to have proper Suspense boundaries throughout your component tree.
-If you don't want to use Suspense just yet the solution is simple: Make sure that the stream always has a value.
+If you don't want to use Suspense just yet, the solution is simple: Make sure that the stream always has a value.
 In our example, if we decide that `null` represents missing values, the solution is as simple as:

 ```ts
 import { ajax } from "rxjs/ajax";